cscanlin/munger-builder/README.md

 [www.mungerbuilder.com](http://www.mungerbuilder.com)

-A tool for generating Python + Pandas scripts to do data munging (for now mostly pivot tables), using a simple, drag-and-drop GUI built in Javascript.
+A tool for generating Python + Pandas scripts to do data munging (for now mostly pivot tables), using a simple, drag-and-drop GUI built with Django and Javascript.

 Still a work in progress, and there may be active issues, please report any bugs in the issue tracker.